Xpository/Gameboy-Emulator/README.md

 Project created to be uploaded on the **Unica Istruzione** web site, as part of the *capolavoro* school project.
-The base idead of the project is a program that lets you downloand and emulate games from different retro consoles for free.
+The base idead of the project is a program that lets you download and emulate games from different retro consoles for free.

 For now all resources are used to learn and develop the first emulator